 It is intended that the Company will seek to buy back shares with a view to maintaining a share price that is at a discount of approximately 5% to the latest published NAV per Ordinary Share.
-Any purchase of the Company's own shares will be subject to various factors including market conditions, available liquidity and the maintenance of the VCT qualifying status and, when appropriate, will also take into account any period when the shares are trading ex-dividend.
-It should, however, be noted that buy backs are prohibited whilst the Company is in a closed period, which is the time from the end of a reporting period until either the announcement of the relevant results, or the release of an unaudited NAV.
+Any purchase of the Company's own shares will be subject to various factors, including market conditions, available liquidity and the maintenance of the Company's VCT qualifying status.
+It should, however, be noted that buy backs are prohibited whilst the Company is in a closed period, which is the time from the end of a reporting period until either the announcement of the relevant results or the release of an unaudited NAV.
 Additionally, a closed period may be introduced if the Directors and Manager are in possession of price sensitive information.

 Shareholders should note that neither the Company nor the Manager can execute a transaction in the Company's shares.
-Any instruction by a Shareholder to buy or sell shares on the secondary market must be directed through a stockbroker of their choice.
-To discuss a transaction, the Shareholder's broker should contact the Company's stockbroker, Shore Capital Stockbrokers, on O2O 7647 8132.
+Any instruction by a Shareholder to buy or sell shares on the secondary market must be directed through a broker of their choice.
+To discuss a transaction, the Shareholder's broker should contact the Company's stockbroker, Shore Capital Stockbrokers, on 020 7647 8132.